aaronbernal28/occupational_networks_structure_arg/README.md

 ## General Description

-This work analyzes the structure of the Argentine labor market through a complex networks approach that links occupations (CIUO-08) and branches of economic activity (CAES 1.0).
-Using microdata from the ENES (2019) and ESAyPP (2021) surveys, we build a high-resolution bipartite network and its corresponding unipartite projections to uncover interdependence patterns not visible with traditional methods.
-The results reveal a modular organization where industrial sectors and social services occupy differentiated regions of the network, while commerce acts as a bridge node that connects both spaces.
+This paper analyzes the structure of the Argentine labor market using a complex networks approach that links occupations (ISCO-08) and economic sectors (CAES 1.0).
+Using microdata from the ENES (2019) and ESAyPP (2021) surveys, we construct a high-resolution bipartite network and its corresponding one-mode projections to uncover patterns of interdependence that are not visible through traditional methods.

-In the occupational network, we observe a marked segmentation between manual and non-manual occupations, along with the presence of transversal occupations that connect multiple economic sectors.
-A central finding is that gender segregation has a topological correlate: occupations with similar gender compositions tend to cluster in the network (homophily), indicating that inequality is written into the relational structure of the labor market.
-These results show the potential of network analysis to understand the structural organization of the labor market and its patterns of segmentation.
+The results reveal a modular organization in which industrial activities and social services occupy distinct regions of the network, while commerce acts as a bridging node connecting both spaces.
+In the occupational network, we observe a clear segmentation between manual and non-manual occupations, together with the presence of transversal occupations that connect multiple economic sectors.

+A central finding is that gender segregation has a topological counterpart: occupations with similar gender composition tend to cluster in the network (homophily), indicating that inequality is embedded in the relational structure of the labor market.
+These results highlight the potential of network analysis to better understand the structural organization of labor markets and their patterns of segmentation.

 ## Project Structure